The question of available space and tip clearance is a bit complex, and requires some additional information, and

 (e.g. after installing of a new engine)

 Yes.
-New blades can be bought separately and easily be mounted on the existing hub (the existing hub must be with shock absorbers – feel free to send us a photo if any doubt.
+New blades can be bought separately and are easily mountable on the existing hub (the existing hub must be with shock absorbers – feel free to send us a photo if there is any doubt).

-Yes.
-Bronze and stainless steel are very close in the galvanic series and will corrode only very slowly in the absence of an anode.
+Yes!
+Bronze and stainless steel are very close in the galvanic series and will corrode very slowly in the absence of an anode.
 With a properly installed anode on the shaft, you should be protected against any slight galvanic corrosion that might exist.